 Before You Decide

 If bad spending habits have led you to bankruptcy, legal forgiveness of your debts might not change the way you handle money and credit.
-If you do not learn money management skills, you could fall into debt again, probably without the option of declaring bankruptcy.
+You must learn money management skills so you do not fall into debt again.
 If you file for Chapter 7 bankruptcy, you will have to wait eight years from the date you filed to file again.
-You can’t file Chapter 13 if you obtained a bankruptcy discharge in the prior 2-4 years, depending on the kind of bankruptcy you filed.

 Assess The Damage